joshcanhelp/node-util-app/examples/redirect-rule.md

 }
 ```

-With this rule activated, you should see a prompt on your localhost application after authentication but before returning to the app's homepae.
+With this rule activated, you should see a prompt on your localhost application after authentication but before returning to the app's homepage.